when was camera invented

 The Creation of roll film by George Eastman in 1888 was another achievement.
 It supplanted glass plates, making cameras lighter and more versatile.
 This prompted the large-scale manufacturing of cameras and permitted photography to become a side interest for the overall population.
 Headways in film innovation went on throughout the twentieth 100 years with the presentation of various films and upgrades in openness strategies.

 In the latter part of the 20th century, digital cameras revolutionized photography.
-They eliminated the need for film and considered moment review and altering.
+They eliminated the need for film and considered moment review and alteration.
 As this evolution progressed, cameras have become more versatile and user-friendly, expanding their role in our lives.

 An Illustrated History of The Camera